Postgraduate Course in Prehistoric, Greek and Roman Pottery:

 The course also comprises field classes to abandoned pottery workshops of the late 19th century, potting villages, visits to important Bronze Age, Classical, Hellenistic and Roman archaeological sites, along with the Heraklion Archaeological Museum and the Museum of Cretan Ethnology.
 Local potters, specializing in traditional techniques, provide practical experience of all stages of pottery production.

-The course coordinator is Dr Kostis S. Christakis (The Knossos Curator) and instructors are Prof. Todd Whitelaw (UCL Institute of Archaeology), Dr Colin Macdonald (British School at Athens), Dr Conor Trainor (University of Warwick), Mr Antonio Bianco (University of Crete), and Ms Denitsa Nenova (UCL Institute of Archaeology) with contributions by Dr Lisa M. Bendall (University of Oxford), Dr Noémi Müller (Scientific Research Officer, Fitch Laboratory), Dr John Gait (Williams Fellow in Ceramic Petrology, Fitch Laboratory), Dr Emmanuella Apostolaki (University of Athens), Dr Giorgos Rethemiotakis (Former Director of the Heraklion Archaeological Museum), Dr Georgia Flouda (Curator of the Heraklion Archaeological Museum), and Ms Eirini Galli (Curator of the Heraklion Archaeological Museum).
+The course coordinator is Dr Kostis S. Christakis (The Knossos Curator) and instructors are Prof. Todd Whitelaw (UCL Institute of Archaeology), Dr Colin Macdonald (British School at Athens), Dr Conor Trainor (University of Warwick), Mr Antonio Bianco (University of Crete), Dr Florence Liard (Williams Fellow in Ceramic Petrology, Fitch Laboratory ), Dr Patrick Quinn (UCL Institute of Archaeology), Dr M. Giannopoulou (University of Crete), and Dr Denitsa Nenova (UCL Institute of Archaeology).